vervallsweg/cast-web-api/README.md

 ```

 ##### /play
-Returns a response object and continous playback on the device.
+Returns a response object and continuous playback on the device.
 If there's no playback on the device, or the receiver doesn't support playback control, it returns an error object.
 ```
 http://127.0.0.1/device/abc1234a/play
 ```